camptocamp/c2cgeoportal/doc/integrator/build.rst

     required_args: 1
     help: You should use `./build <env>`, where <env> can be dev, int or prod.

-For a non-K8S multi-organisation project, you can use:
+For a non-Kubernetes multi-organisation project, you can use:

 .. code:: yaml